Paralegal Schools in Wisconsin

 - 7 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- There are 6 ABA approved paralegal degree programs in Wisconsin.
+- There are 6 not-for-profit ABA-approved paralegal degree programs in Wisconsin.

 - Highest graduation rate: Northeast Wisconsin Technical College 39%.1